paulrdelg/ros2_rust/README.md

 - Tunable QoS settings
 - Clients and services

-Lots of things are still missing however, see the [issue list](https://github.com/ros2-rust/ros2_rust/issues) for an overview.
+Lots of things are still missing, however, see the [issue list](https://github.com/ros2-rust/ros2_rust/issues) for an overview.
 You are very welcome to [contribute](docs/CONTRIBUTING.md)!

 Since the client library is still rapidly evolving, there are no stability guarantees for the moment.